On finite quotients of surface braid groups having order at most $127$: Introduction

-\end{maintheorem} Our Main Theorem shows that admissible braid quotients tend to be very rare: there are $1036$ non-abelian groups of order at most $127$, but only $11$ of them are admissible braid quotients. \footnote{Without the condition ``admissible" there are many more quotients, since $\pi_1(\Sigma_b \times \Sigma_b)= \pi_1(\Sigma_b) \times \pi_1(\Sigma_b)$: for instance, all $4b$-generated abelian groups are allowed.} As mentioned above, the cases of orders $32$ and $64$ were already considered in previous work, as admissible quotients of $\mathsf{P}_2(\Sigma_2)$; however, the present article also establishes that none of these groups arise as admissible quotients of $\mathsf{P}_2(\Sigma_b)$ for any $b \geq 3$.
-In other words, every admissible quotient $G$ of $\mathsf{P}_2(\Sigma_b)$, with $b \geq 3$, satisfies $|G| \geq 128$ (Corollary \ref{cor:b=3_128}).
-It is interesting to note that, by \cite{CaPol19}, the two extra-special groups of order $2^7=128$ are admissible quotients of $\mathsf{P}_2(\Sigma_3)$, see Section \ref{sec:problems}; so, the results of our Main Theorem are sharp in this sense.
-We also remark that the two cases with $|G|=96$ appear here for the first time, representing genuinely new admissible quotients that were previously unknown.
+\end{maintheorem} Our Main Theorem shows that admissible braid quotients are extremely rare: among the $1036$ non-abelian groups of order at most $127$, only $11$ are admissible braid quotients.\footnote{Without the admissibility condition, many more quotients occur, since $\pi_1(\Sigma_b \times \Sigma_b)=\pi_1(\Sigma_b)\times \pi_1(\Sigma_b)$; for instance, all $4b$-generated abelian groups arise.} Although the cases of orders $32$ and $64$ were already studied in previous work as admissible quotients of $\mathsf{P}_2(\Sigma_2)$, the present paper shows that none of these groups occurs as an admissible quotient of $\mathsf{P}_2(\Sigma_b)$ for any $b\ge 3$.
+Thus, every admissible quotient of $\mathsf{P}_2(\Sigma_b)$ with $b\ge 3$ satisfies $|G|\ge 128$ (Corollary~\ref{cor:b=3_128}).
+On the other hand, it is known from~\cite{CaPol19} that the two extraspecial groups of order $2^7=128$ are admissible quotients of $\mathsf{P}_2(\Sigma_3)$, showing that this bound is sharp.
+We also note that the two admissible quotients of order $96$ appear here for the first time.

-Let us emphasize that, although the surface braid groups $\mathsf{P}_2(\Sigma_b)$ are known to be residually $p$-finite for all primes $p \ge 2$ (see \cite[pp.~1481--1490]{BarBel09}), the present paper---together with our previous works in this area---provides a systematic attempt to explicitly describe their admissible finite quotients, motivated by geometric considerations.

-We now turn to a description of the techniques underlying the proof of our Main Theorem.
-Our approach combines techniques from Combinatorial Group Theory with explicit computations carried out using the computer algebra system \verb|GAP4|, see \cite{GAP4}.
-The group $\mathsf{P}_2(\Sigma_b)$ admits a finite geometric presentation with $4b+1$ generators, as established in \cite[Theorem 7]{GG04}.
-Applying an admissible epimorphism to these generators yields an ordered tuple

-consisting of $4b+1$ elements that generate $G$.
-Among these, the element $\z$ (which is the image of $A_{12} \in \mathsf{P}_2(\Sigma_b)$ via $\varphi \colon \mathsf{P}_2(\Sigma_b) \to G$) is a commutator satisfying $o(\z)=n$, and the entire sequence is subject to a system of relations induced by those of $\mathsf{P}_2(\Sigma_b)$.
-Such a configuration is called a \emph{diagonal double Kodaira structure} of type $(b, \, n)$ on the group $G$, a terminology motivated by the connection with double Kodaira surfaces described earlier.
-Consequently, the geometric problem of constructing an admissible epimorphism of $\mathsf{P}_2(\Sigma_b)$ onto $G$ can be reformulated as the algebraic-combinatorial problem of determining a diagonal double Kodaira structure of type $(b,\, n)$ on $G$.